-According to a recent study by Refrigerated and Frozen Foods, with increasing transportation and commodity costs in 2019, manufacturers will be forced to increase prices.
+According to a recent study by Refrigerated and Frozen Foods, with increasing transportation and commodity costs in 2019, manufacturers will be forced to raise prices.
 Retailers will be aggressively scrutinizing inflation to stay competitive in a fragmenting retail environment.

-As brand owners, contract manufacturers, and suppliers grapple with multiple market pressures, it’s more important than ever for them to collaborate more effectively to respond to these trends faster.
+As brand owners, contract manufacturers, and suppliers grapple with multiple market pressures, it’s more important than ever to collaborate more effectively to respond to these trends faster.
 At our annual user conference, TGCon, we held a roundtable discussion with TraceGains retail customers and suppliers to uncover pain points and identify opportunities for improvement.

-Specification Management allows CPG companies to author, maintain, and publish raw material and finished goods specifications to meet requirements and accelerate new product development.
+Specification Management allows companies to author, maintain, and publish raw material and finished goods specifications to meet requirements and accelerate new product development.
 The system incorporates customer requirements, internal input and judgment, and practical supplier capabilities to provide a baseline for specification creation.
 Documentation and information exchange are streamlined and centralized, with automated workflows and alerts for internal and external stakeholder updates and approvals.

 Find out how Specification Management can help your retail business today.